pikulsky/lamptest/README.md

 * Bug: not possible to press Scan again after lamp was not found
 * Add filter by base type (E14, E27)
 * Bug: "is lamp available" param is not handled correctly in the app
+* Add tooltips for all parameters (some info about the meaning of lamp parameter)